-.
-Duncan feels that BSMS has a supportive
+Duncan

-environment for them:
+Figure 7 Dr Duncan Shrewsbury, Deputy Lead for Curriculum Design feels that BSMS has a supportive environment for them:

 "I have felt well supported and cared for at BSMS.
 The small size and friendliness of the school allows for identity in values that creates a great community feel.
 I aspire to be a role model at BSMS, specifically within queer professionalism".
 Dr Duncan Shrewsbury.